fchtngr/fake-data-ext/README.md

 > a chrome extension to fill forms with random data using faker.js

 Need a random company name or an IBAN while testing your webapp?
 Say no more.

-This extension adds a context menu that lets you quickly generate random data for your inputs!
+This extension adds a sidebar menu that lets you quickly generate random data for your inputs!

 ## Installing